Q. What is a Diagnostic Medical Sonographer?

 A. The diagnostic medical sonographer, also known as an Ultrasound Technologist, is a skilled person qualified by academic, laboratory, and clinical training to provide patient services.
 The sonographer performs the ultrasound exam and serves as the eyes and ears of the physician, who will interpret the medical images produced through sonography.

 A. The program starts in the Fall of every year.
 There is only one class selection per year.
-The deadline to apply is May 1st.
+The target review date is May 1st.

-A. The student selection is based on Program GPA and dependent on the number of courses completed at the time of application.
-Students with the highest program GPA and that have completed all required courses by the application deadline will be considered first.
-Applicants will be awarded points based on a sliding scale from 4.0 – 2.5 on the general education pre-requisite courses.
+A. The student selection is based on Program GPA and dependent on the number of courses completed at the time of milestone review.
+Students with the highest program GPA and that have completed all required courses by the target review date will be considered first.
+Students will be awarded points based on a sliding scale from 4.0 – 2.5 on the general education program requirement courses.

-Final admission into the program is dependent on the following criteria:
+Final Selection towards discipline courses is dependent on the following criteria:

 Q. What kind of degree will I be awarded when I graduate?